Top Five Potato Planting Countries in Africa

 The world loves factory-made frozen French fries and the average Americans eats about 29 pounds of French-fries every year.
 Another processed product, potato chips is the long-standing king of snack foods in every United States state.
 Made from thin slices of deep-fried or baked potato, they come in a variety of flavors from no salt to gourmet varieties such as hot dog or vinegar and salt.

-The demand for potato chips, which is the main use of potatoes in the processing sector, is growing rapidly as a result of a change in eating habits as well as the increase in urbanization, fast food restaurants and tourism.
+The demand for potato chips, which is the main use of potatoes in the processing sector, is growing rapidly as a result of a change in eating habits from home cooking to fast food, the yam is still the most popular starch especially in the yam belt of West Africa.

 Interesting fact about the potato - The potato crop is usually grown not from seed but from seed potatoes that are small tubers or pieces of tuber.
 Part of each year's crop, from 5% to 15%, depending on the quality of the harvested tubers is set aside for reuse in the next planting season.
 Yellowing of the potato plant's leaves and easy separation of the tubers from their stem indicate that the potato has reached maturity.
 Yes, boiling potatoes in their skins is best as it prevents loss of nutrients.